How do I contact you?

 In Rye, East Sussex, close to Hastings, Tenterden and Ashford.
 See Map

-On Mondays I work at The Elysian Centre, 18 Cinque Ports Street, Rye TN31 7AD in Rye town centre and a short walk from Rye station.
+On Mondays and Tuesdays I work at The Elysian Centre, 18 Cinque Ports Street, Rye TN31 7AD in Rye town centre and a short walk from Rye station.

 The journey from Rye to London takes 1 hour and 30 minutes, via St.Pancras International and Ashford.